bl4de/ctf/CSAW_CTF_2015/LawnCareimulator_Web200_writeup.md

 ```

-I took some time, but finally I was able to find 10 first characters in MD5 hash of ~~FLAG~~'s user password - and when I've sent it I've got the flag (sample try after three signs (667) - script shows 4th sign, which is 'e' - timing is ~0.3s more than average, then one of the final try with 667e217666 as the beginning, when times were not changing anymore):
+It took some time, but finally I was able to find 10 first characters in MD5 hash of FLAG user password - and when I've sent it I've got the flag.
+Below are console outputs from sample try after three signs (667) - script shows 4th sign, which is 'e' - timing is ~0.3s more than average, then one of the final try with 667e217666 as the beginning, when times were not changing anymore:

 ```